 Possum Kingdom State Park

 We took a three-day weekend getaway during the first weekend of October to camp at Possum Kingdom State Park and had a great time.
 Arriving around lunchtime on a Friday, we set up camp in some shady spots with the least amount of slope.
 The way the campsites are set up, finding a flat place can be difficult at times, but if you can’t find a flat spot, I recommend finding a spot where you sleep with your head uphill.

 Once we had gotten all set up and grabbed some snacks, the first thing we did was head down to the swimming hole.
 They mark off a section of the lake with ropes to keep boats out of the way and provide lots of covered picnic areas with grills to sit down and relax at as well.
 After swimming, we explored the park a little bit, headed back to our campsites, started a fire, and cooked our dinner.
 Our site included a fire ring with a grill cover that could swing over as well as a stand-alone charcoal grill.
 I cooked up some steaks, hot dogs, burgers, and baked potatoes, and everyone hung out by the fire before retiring to bed — a fantastic end to our first day.

 I initially anticipated renting a kayak to fish from, but the weather made that impractical with rules on wind speed, so we had to settle for fishing from shore.

 After fishing, we walked some of the trails around the park.
-The paths we attempted were excellent and provided some great views of the lake; however, they did show reminders of the fires that came through a few years ago as some sections of the trails are entirely lost/covered by the recovering woods.
-The trails can be steep and rocky but often open up to clearings and views that offer perfect spots for a picnic or a scenic view to capture on camera.
+The paths we attempted were excellent and provided some magnificent views of the lake; however, they did show reminders of the fires that came through a few years ago as some sections of the trails are entirely lost/covered by the recovering woods.
+The trails can be steep and rocky but often open to clearings and views that offer perfect spots for a picnic or a scenic view to capture on camera.